 How young is too young when it comes to world travel?

 Is it really a good idea for teens and twenty-somethings to pack-up and leave home to study abroad or take a gap year?
+Our answer?

 Yes.
 Whether it’s to be a semester abroad with your university, an international internship, voluntourism program in developing countries, or independent travel, timing is key, and we think our personal travel consultant Aurelie Noyer says it best: